jd509/Intelligent-Robotic-Millling-Cell/readme.md

 # Intelligent Robotic Milling Cell

-This repository contains code to execute a deep-learning based robotic milling cell in ROS framework using Python and C++
+This repository contains code to execute a deep-learning based robotic milling cell in ROS framework using Python and C++.

 ## List of Required Dependencies